Non-Abelian Symmetry Operators from Hanging Branes in $AdS_5 \times S^5$: Low-energy Description

-We can now study the topological couplings on the D3-brane, and in particular the $C_4$ term in the Wess-Zumino action.
-Crucially, we have to pull back the bulk $C_4$ to the worldvolume of the D3-brane using the embedding scalar fields \eqref{eq_X_and_Y_expressions}.
-The derivation will be reported in \cite{inprogress}.
-The result is the following 1d action on $M^1$, \be S= \int_{M^1} \tfrac 12Nn_{ab} ( R^{-1} AR + R^{-1} dR )^{ab} \ . \ee We have introduced the constant antisymmetric tensor $n_{ab}$ whose only non-zero entries are $n_{56} = w = - n_{65}$.
-In this form, the result is formally $SO(6)$ covariant.
+To study the topological couplings on the D3-brane, particularly the $C_4$ term in the Wess-Zumino action, we pull back the bulk $C_4$ to the D3-brane world volume using the embedding scalars $X^\mu(\tau,\sigma^{i}), Y^a(\tau,\sigma^i)$.
+We report the derivation in \cite{Bah:2026gcf}.
+The result is the action \eqref{eq_1d_action} where the only nonzero $q_{ab}$ components are $q_{56} =Nw =-q_{65}$.